 - Rocky Linux support for host and container vulnerability assessments is now GA - See Supported Operating Systems for hosts and Operating System Support for containers for a list of supported versions.

-- Custom compliance policies are now shown in the Cloud Compliance Dashboard - Custom compliance policies are visible (and filterable) when Group by Policy is active in the Cloud Compliance Dashboard.
+- Custom compliance policies are now shown in the Cloud Compliance Dashboard - Custom compliance policies are visible (and filterable) when the Policies tab is active in the Cloud Compliance Dashboard.

 - LQL now supports the UNION operator - You can now use UNION and UNION ALL to combine results of multiple queries.
 For more information, see the LQL UNION documentation.